optimalbrew/multiVarAuction/truffGanacheUbuntu.md

 ### Basic ubuntu ec2 setup

-Assuming 16.04  (not tried with 18 LTS yet).
+Tested on Ubuntu 16.04  or 18.04 LTS.

     sudo apt-get update  && sudo apt-get -y upgrade

 Optional for small/micro instances:

-    free -m #to check how much memory we have sudo dd if=/dev/zero of=/swapfile bs=1M count=512
+    free -m #check how much memory we have sudo dd if=/dev/zero of=/swapfile bs=1M count=512
     #sudo dd if=/dev/zero of=/swapfile bs=1G count=2